David Paul (actor)

 David Paul (March 8, 1957 – March 6, 2020) was an American actor and bodybuilder.
 He and his twin brother Peter were born in Hartford, Connecticut and grew up in Rhode Island.
 The death of David was confirmed by his twin brother Peter.
-David died just two days before the twins' 63rd birthday.

-Background and film career
+Career

 Paul and his fraternal twin, Peter Paul, were high school wrestlers and bodybuilders who opened a gym in Narragansett, Rhode Island in the 1970s.
-They were encouraged to move to California in 1979 to see if they could break into show business and have success attained by bodybuilders-turned-actors including Arnold Schwarzenegger and Lou Ferrigno.
+They were encouraged to move to California in 1979 to see if they could break into show business and have similar success attained by bodybuilders-turned-actors including Arnold Schwarzenegger and Lou Ferrigno.
 The brothers were together known as "The Barbarian Brothers" and "The Barbarians" and were branded as "The World's Strongest Twins" in personal appearances.
 Their public strength feats included 500-pound reverse-grip bench presses (by David), 150-pound dumbbell cheat curls for reps (by Peter), and 315-pound presses behind the neck for reps.

 In 1982, David and Peter Paul were featured in magazines including Powerlifting USA, Muscle & Fitness, and a high-profile, 8-page Sports Illustrated article along with a segment on Showtime's What’s Up, America?.
 This led to David and Peter Paul's role in 1983's D.C.
 Cab as muscular cab drivers appearing with Mr. T. They appeared in supporting cameo roles in films including films such as The Flamingo Kid playing beefy lifeguards and on television in an episode of Knight Rider entitled "Knight of the Drones" and a 1985 episode of Hollywood Beat alongside star John Matuszak.

 The Pauls would continue to do live appearances, TV show interviews, and were featured in a July 1986 photo spread in Playgirl magazine.
 The pair wrote a comedic spec script about their lives called Better Than One and shopped it to Cannon Films' Menahem Golan in 1986.
 Golan signed the pair to a two-picture deal but decided to place the pair in a film called The Barbarians, released in 1987 trying to cash in on the success of Schwarzenegger's Conan the Barbarian franchise.
 Neither the sequel nor the spec script for Better Than One were ever produced and the pair's contract with Cannon was considered completed.
 The pair made news by being the first nominees to attend the Golden Raspberry Awards in which they were nominated for a Razzie in the category of "Worst New Star" though losing to David Mendenhall for his work in Over the Top.